-14. Our definition of fee eligibility is not changing, in that students are classified as 'Home fee' depending on whether they can be regarded as eligible, as defined in Schedule 1 of the Education (Fees and Awards) (England) Regulations 2007 (Statutory Instrument 2007 No 779), as amended.
-However, we have updated Annex F to acknowledge that changes to
+- 22. Our definition of fee eligibility is not changing, in that students are classified as 'Home fee' depending on whether they can be regarded as eligible, as defined in Schedule 1 of the Education (Fees and Awards) (England) Regulations 2007 (Statutory Instrument 2007 No 779), as amended.
+However, we have updated Annex F to remove the list of students who became eligible to be classified as 'Home fee' in the 2022-23 academic year.
+This does not change the student's eligibility status under the legislation detailed above. - 23.
+Updates to terminology have been made to reflect the move to years of engagement.